tylernguyen/x1c6-hackintosh/docs/index.md

 #### Does everything work?

-The core, majority functions work.
-Notable non-functional features include the fingerprint reader, WWAN, and USB 3.1 hotplug.
+Core functions work flawlessly.
+Notable non-functional features include the fingerprint reader, WWAN, and USB 3.1 Gen2 hotplug.

 #### Is this project maintained?